Learn the species of maple trees most commonly found in the United States, and how to tell them apart.

 The sugar maple is perhaps the most famous maple tree.
 Without it, breakfasts across the country would look wildly different.

 Most commonly found in the Northeastern U.S. and Southeastern Canada, sugar maples are well-known as the source for the sap used to make maple syrup.
-Sugar maples have brown, furrowed bark, while its leaves are dark green on the topside and a lighter shade of green on the underside.
+Sugar maples have brown, furrowed bark, while their leaves are dark green on the topside and a lighter shade of green on the underside.
+This iconic North American hardwood tree is best known for its vibrant fall foliage.

 Paperbark maple